 Teresha Aird, Co-Founder of Offices.net, said her company adopted a hybrid work model out of necessity: “Employees are craving the flexibility and autonomy to control their own work habits, something which was provided out of necessity throughout the pandemic.
 If we wanted to retain our talent, we needed to evolve with changing attitudes and pivot to accommodate these new expectations.”

-Tip: In addition to remote work, allow flexible starting hours so each employee can work according to their schedule.
+Tip: In addition to remote work, consider offering access to flexible workspaces and allow employees to flex their starting hours so each employee can work when and where it's best for them.

 3. Create a Mentorship Program